 - individual case contracts (where a firm doesn’t hold a contract in a particular area of law)

 Civil: family and non-family

-The high cost civil team is made up of 2 sub-teams:
+The Exceptional and Complex Case Team is made up of 2 sub-teams:

 Find more detailed information on high cost family cases, including guidance and forms on the working of the high cost civil (family) team.
 They deal with family, child abduction and court of protection cases.

 Find more detailed information on high cost non-family (civil) cases, including guidance and forms on the working of the high cost civil (non-family) team.
 They deal with all other civil cases.

 Civil high cost case contracts